friends at basketball game

 • Youth-friendly packaging of products like nicotine pouches and vapes

 Youth can also get addicted to nicotine more easily than adults.
-9 out of 10 people who smoke regularly started when they were young.
-In Canada, one third of youth aged 15-19 have tried vaping.
-Early exposure to nicotine significantly increases the risk of addiction.
+9 out of 10 people who smoke regularly started when they were young.4 In Canada, one third of youth aged 15-19 have tried vaping.5 Early exposure to nicotine significantly increases the risk of addiction.

-*It’s important to note that traditional and ceremonial uses of tobacco in many Indigenous communities are sacred and distinct from commercial nicotine products.
-Our focus here is on preventing harm from industrially produced and marketed nicotine products that target disadvantaged populations.
+*It is important to note that traditional and ceremonial uses of tobacco in many Indigenous communities are sacred and distinct from commercial tobacco products.
+Our focus here is on preventing harm from commercial tobacco products, which are mass-produced by the nicotine industry and marketed to target disadvantaged populations.
+QuitNow is committed to working with Indigenous communities and organizations on commercial tobacco cessation.
+For Indigenous-specific support with quitting commercial tobacco, visit Talk Tobacco.
+Find more Indigenous community supports and resources here.

 The Myth of Stress Relief